jaredwray/writr/README.md

 * home: This is the main template that lists all of the latest blogs or what you want to add.
 * post: The post itself and usually supporting items around that such as what is next to look at and tags.
 * tags: Showing articles by tag filtering.

+## Features

+### Preview Key
+At some point you will want to show the post before it is live.
+In that case you can set a secret key in the post meta information called `previewKey`.
+Once you have set this and saved the post you can browse to your blog with the url of the post adding `?previewKey=YOUR_SECRET` at the end.